andreterceiro/dio-mobile-meu-tudo--navigation-on-react-native/README.md

 ![basic content of a screen](images/basic-content-of-a-screen.png)

-The navigation will be done with React Navigation.
+The navigation will be done with React Navigation package.